mouseless/learn-nuxt/migrations.md

 ## Nuxt: v3.4.1 👉 v3.7.4

-First we tried to upgrade to the new version of nuxt with upgrades, but the resulting confilicts got too complicated, you can see the upgrade process in [Package Upgrades](./change-history/package-upgrades.md).
+First we tried to upgrade to the new version of nuxt with upgrades, but the resulting conflicts got too complicated, you can see the upgrade process in [Package Upgrades](./change-history/package-upgrades.md).
 So we proceeded by creating a new nuxt project with the latest version of `nuxt-kit`.